Small Business Loans for Minorities

 Community Development Financial Institutions (CDFIs)

 CDFIs are community-based financial organizations that work with low-income or rural communities.
-They provide products and services to businesses and people who typical financial institutions underrepresent.
+They provide products and services to businesspeople who are underrepresented by typical financial institutions.

 CDFI organizations include banks, loan funds, credit unions, and venture capital funds.